Wambosa/fraud/README.md

 # future
-- verbose CLI arguments such as
- - --gen (the location to the random data generator)
- - --templates (the location of the templateMetadata)
- - --count (the approximate number of documents you wish to generate)
- - --debug (for debuggy stuff. more console logging)
- - --silent (no console.logging)
- - --out (the directory to place newly created docs)
- - --no-meta (do not create the .json files associated with each document)
 - use pool of template images per type
 - honor handwriting font
 - set document font or pool of fonts